SpirentTechnologies/Play-ITS-2015/CAN/README.md

 # CAN ELM 327 adaptation

 ## Introduction
-This is an Implentation of the CAN ELM 327 Adaptation.
-It uses Messages in OpenXC-Json-Format, and builds a current  Value-Database.
-The Data is received from the [OpenXC Simulator] (https://github.com/openxc/openxc-vehicle-simulator) or directly via Hardware from the [ELM327 Module](http://elmelectronics.com/DSheets/ELM327DS.pdf) .This Database is used by the [TTWorkbench] (https://github.com/TestingTechnologies/Play-ITS-2015/tree/master/TTCN) for further treatment.
-If the Messages are received directly from the Hardware, it is necessary to convert the Messages to
+This is an implentation of the CAN ELM 327 adaptation.
+It uses messages in OpenXC-Json-Format, and builds a current  value-database.
+The data is received from the [OpenXC Simulator] (https://github.com/openxc/openxc-vehicle-simulator) or directly via hardware from the [ELM327 Module](http://elmelectronics.com/DSheets/ELM327DS.pdf).
+This database is used by the [TTWorkbench] (https://github.com/TestingTechnologies/Play-ITS-2015/tree/master/TTCN) for further treatment.
+If the messages are received directly from the hardware, it is necessary to convert the messages to the OpenXC message format.

 ## Data-Table
-The Data-Table has follwing Entries:
+The data-table has follwing entries:

 - steering_wheel_angle
 - torque_at_transmission